rsmusllp/king-phisher/docs/source/server/graphql/overview.rst

 :Object:
   Objects can in turn have their own attributes which can be a combination of additional sub-objects or scalars.

-:N/A:
-  Objects with no sub-type return a scalar type such as a string or an integer.

 Additional Database Model Attributes
 ------------------------------------